Current DPhil Students

 Senior Clinical Research Fellow

 I am also interested in processes of care and their impact on health outcomes.
-An example was the HTA funded ESTEEM trial (led by University of Exeter Medical School) which investigated alternative triage arrangements for managing requests for same day appointments in general practice.
+An example was the HTA funded ESTEEM trial (led by University of Exeter) which investigated alternative triage arrangements for managing requests for same day appointments in general practice.